 A bland diet includes foods that are soft, not very spicy, and low in fiber.
 If you are on a bland diet, you should not eat spicy, fried, or raw foods.
 You should not drink alcohol or drinks with caffeine in them.

 Your doctor or nurse will tell you when you can start eating other foods again.
 It is still important to eat healthy foods when you add foods back in.
 Your doctor can refer you to a dietitian or nutritionist to help you plan a healthy diet.

-You should also avoid medicine that contains aspirin or ibuprofen (Advil, Motrin)
+You should also avoid medicine that contains aspirin or ibuprofen (Advil, Motrin).

-Here are some tips for when you are on a bland diet:
+When you are on a bland diet: